theGardenPages - Succulent and Cactus Plant Cutting Propagation Tips

 This photo shows tiny roots forming on the stem of a crassula succulent plant.
 They look like cream colored hairs, most often formed at a joint in the stem.

-You can use this planting technique with succulent plants from the Crassula family like Jade (C. ovata), Spoon Jade or Gollum Fingers (C. Portulacea), Rosary Plant (C. Rupestris), and Crassula tetragona.
+You can use this simple planting technique with succulent plants from the Crassula family like Jade (C. ovata), Spoon Jade or Gollum Fingers (C. Portulacea), Rosary Plant (C. Rupestris), and Crassula tetragona.

 This propagation technique also works on other cactus and succulent plants like Aloe Vera, Echeveria, Aeonium and Baby Jade (Portulacaria afra).
+It also works with other fleshy plants like geraniums.

 Rooting Succulent Plant Cuttings